 Attachment, Trauma and Dissociation Therapy

 I specialise in working with children and adults who have experienced trauma and provide a calm, gentle and creative environment for you to explore and work through your concerns.
 Trauma can arise through the experience of accidents, intrusive medical procedures and operations, intrusive dental procedures, witnessing violence and abuse, experiencing emotional, mental, physical and/or sexual abuse, rape, assault and bullying.
 Unresolved trauma can lead to Post Traumatic Stress Disorder, dissociative tendencies, anxiety, panic attacks, addictive behaviours, eating disorders, OCD, depression and low self esteem.
 When a child experiences trauma, the attachment bond between the child and parent invariably is disrupted which leads to a wide variety of behavioural issues arising for the child.

 Child and Family Therapy

 I work with children from the age of five years together with you, the parents.
 I have extensive experience of working with children who experience behavioural issues at home or at school, autism spectrum conditions, eating problems, OCD, anxiety, depression, dissociative tendencies and self harm.
 I work with you as a family, and provide your child with a safe, creative and imaginative environment for them to explore and work through their concerns with creative Attachment and Play therapy techniques.

 Short term counselling and longer term psychotherapy is available and the length and frequency of sessions is flexible.

-I work from a calm, spacious and airy counselling room in Acomb, which is ten minutes by car or bus from York city centre.
-Ample and free car parking is available.
+I work from a calm and airy counselling room in Pocklington.
+Ample and free car parking is available in Pocklington.

 If you feel you would like to arrange a session or would like to find out more please call me or send an email.